-Cobra’s Curse is the newest roller coaster at Busch Gardens, opening in June 2016.
+Cobra’s Curse is a Mack Rides roller coaster at Busch Gardens, opening in June 2016.
 The family style steel coaster features three different on-ride experiences – a section facing forward, one facing backward, and then a free spin section.

 Official Open Date: June 17, 2016